AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/BLOCKCHAIN_EXPLAINED.md

 Imagine you also **sign each envelope with a special pen that only you have** (called your private key):
 - Only you can create that signature
-- Everyone else can verify it's your signature using a public key you share
+ - Only you can create that signature
+ - Each block embeds the signer's public key (`signer_pub`) so signatures can be verified per-block; the app also stores `blockchain/key.pem` (private key) and exposes the public key for auditors
 - If someone tries to fake your signature, it won't match

 In this project:
-- Each block is signed with an **Ed25519 private key**
+- Each block is signed with an **Ed25519 private key** and each block embeds the signer's public key in the `signer_pub` field for per-block verification
-- The public key is shared so auditors can verify

 ---